Instant Pot stuffed pepper soup can be made with ground beef or sausage and is full of flavor! Try this unstuffed pepper soup tonight.

 There is actually a version that has really bold flavors.
 It originated in Africa.

-You can choose to add pepper soup spices if you like, we did not here.
+You can choose to add crushed red pepper to add heat and make it spicy if you like, we did not here.
 This one is more of an American version, similar to the stuffed variety.